 C) Mentoring with the Stock Market Game

-Palolo 4th- and 5th-graders participate each semester in the Stock Market Game.
-CUH students serve as mentors for the kids, getting to know them and encouraging them to set constructive goals.
+Palolo fourth and fifth graders participate each semester in the Stock Market Game.
+Chaminade students serve as mentors for the kids, getting to know them and encouraging them to set constructive goals.
 The Game is a means of facilitating this relationship-building and teaching academic concepts in a fun setting.
 Help kids learn to find answers to their questions online (responsible and cautious use of the internet), learn about ratios, fractions, and basic math, and learn to make ethical decisions.
 This term, participants have the opportunity to win medals and other prizes.
 Nursing students in MA107 have served as the “stars” of this project; please join us this semester!

-One 30-60 minute training session will be scheduled (TBD).
-If you want to participate, send an email to Service.Learning.CUH@Gmail.com BY FEBRUARY 5, 2019.
+One 30–60 minute training session will be scheduled (TBD).
+If you want to participate, send an email to Service.Learning.CUH@Gmail.com by FEBRUARY 5, 2019.
 State your name, mention MA107, and explain any prior understanding/experience related to the stock market.
 No experience is necessary.
-Learn more about this award-winning program.

 D) Math Tutoring/Mentoring at the Palolo ‘Ohana Learning Center (POLC)